bornfight-studio/b-reset/README.md

 ## B-reset

-CSS reset used by Bornfight frontend team
+CSS reset used by Bornfight Studio frontend team

 ### Usage